 Side-effects are quite common with these medicines but are often minor and tolerable.
 Read the information sheet which comes with your medicine for a full list of possible side-effects.
 The most common is a dry mouth and simply having frequent sips of water may counter this.
 Other common side-effects include dry eyes, constipation and blurred vision.
 However, the medicines have differences and you may find that if one medicine causes troublesome side-effects, a switch to a different one may suit you better.

 Another medicine which has recently become available is called mirabegron.
-This acts by helping the detrusor muscle to relax.
+This acts by helping the bladder muscle to relax.
 Side-effects can include raised blood pressure, headache, blocked nose, sneezing, sore throat, constipation and diarrhoea.

 Pelvic floor exercises

 Many people have a mixture of OAB syndrome and stress incontinence.
 Pelvic floor exercises are the main treatment for stress incontinence.
 Briefly, this treatment involves exercises to strengthen the muscles that wrap underneath the bladder, womb (uterus) and rectum.
 Learn more about stress incontinence and pelvic floor exercises.

 It is not clear if pelvic floor exercises help if you just have OAB syndrome without stress incontinence.
 However, pelvic floor exercises may help if you are doing bladder training (see above).

 This is an alternative treatment to surgery if other treatments including bladder training and medication have not helped your symptoms.
 The treatment involves injecting botulinum toxin A into the sides of your bladder.
 This treatment has an effect of damping down the abnormal contractions of the bladder.
 However, it may also damp down the normal contractions so that your bladder is not able to empty fully.
 If you have this procedure you usually need to insert a small tube (catheter) into your bladder in order to empty it.